 Other events such as computer reboots, errors, and when an alarm clears are all saved in the daily logs.

-To make the data easily and quick to navigate, we developed shortcut links in the graphing program.
-This allows the user to select only the information they are interested in each day.
-Once the shortcut is saved just click on that shortcut, the dates to be viewed and the system will generate a graph and a log sheet of all the data selected.
+To make the data easy and quick to navigate, we developed user configurable scripts in the graphing program.
+The scripts allows the user to select only the information they are interested in each day and once the script is saved just click on it, select the dates to be viewed and the system will generate a graph and log sheet of all the data associated with that script.

 After the data has been generated, the logs can be searched and highlighted.
 The program can also flag any data that's missing and give a quick report.